roobert/roobert.github.io/_posts/2022-11-28-Extending-Neovim.md

 ```

 Lunarvim is an excellent base system but in-order to really have a good experience we
-need to understand how to customize it, configure it, and extend it.
+need to understand how to customize it, configure it, and extend it, read on to find out
+how.

 ## Adding Support for New Programming Languages